 http://www.goveganic.net/article182.html

-a third party utilizing ruth stout mulching method:
+A third party utilizing ruth stout mulching method:

 Charles Dowding No-till:

 This Charles Dowding video is about no-till/dig gardening.
 At the 3 minute mark he discusses the no-dig method and compares it to a dug bed, revealing the yields in the no-dig are slightly better and require less work.
 At the 7 minute mark he also talks of using aged manure(at least one year old) and placing it directly on the soil or grass and then covering it with cardboard or carpet to suppress weed growth.
 This method can be used in greenhouses and polytunnels also (discussed at the 10 minute mark).
 Composted manure works well in wet climates while straw is preferred in drier climates.
-Straw in wetter climates tend to draw slugs.
+Straw in wetter climates tends to draw slugs.

 Morag Gamble No-till: